-4. OTHER CONSIDERATIONS Any questions or problems relating to the subject of the confidentiality of library circulation records, or their possible release or disclosure, not specifically covered by this policy shall be referred to the Library Director who shall handle them as he/she deems appropriate, consistent with the spirit of this policy.
+Any questions or problems relating to the subject of the confidentiality of library circulation records, or their possible release or disclosure, not specifically covered by this Policy, shall be referred to the Library Executive Director who shall handle them as they deem appropriate, consistent with the spirit of this Policy.

-Policy 50-2 Public Records: Freedom of Information
+Policy 50-2 | Public Records: Freedom of Information

-It is the policy of the Board of Library Commissioners of the City of Grand Rapids to facilitate the disclosure of public records sought under the Freedom of Information Act (FOIA), being MCL 15.231 et. seq.
+It is the Policy of the Board of Library Commissioners of the City of Grand Rapids to facilitate the disclosure of public records sought under the Freedom of Information Act (FOIA), being MCL 15.231 et. seq.

-Any written request for public records made under the Freedom of Information Act shall be promptly forwarded to the Library Director for response.
-The Library Director or his or her designee shall respond to the request within five (5) days, as required by the statute, or shall forward the request to the City Attorney's office for response pursuant to the City's Administrative Policy on Freedom of Information.
+Any written request for public records made under the FOIA shall be promptly forwarded to the Library Executive Director for response.
+The Library Executive Director or their designee shall respond to the request within five (5) days, as required by the statute, or shall forward the request to the City Attorney's office for response pursuant to the City's Administrative Policy on Freedom of Information.

-Adopted: November 20, 2012
+Adopted: November 20, 2012 Amended: December 17, 2024

-Policy 50-3 Social Media Policy
+Policy 50-3 | Social Media Policy